-1. The physical education curriculum for grades K-12 will be aligned with established national physical education standards and teach students skills needed for lifelong wellbeing.
-The school district's comprehensive, standards-based physical education curriculum identifies the progression of skill development in grades K-12.

-- 2. Unless otherwise exempted, all students will be required to engage in the District's physical education program.
-The school district discourages students from substituting other school or community activities for physical education class time or credit in place of required physical education. - 3.
-Physical activity cannot be used as a punishment. - 4.
-Any physical education curriculum revision will follow a formally established periodic review cycle congruent to other academic subjects. - 5.
-The school district shall also provide all physical education teachers with annual professional development opportunities that are focused on physical education/physical activity topics and competencies specifically for physical education teachers.
+- (a) The physical education curriculum for grades K-12 will be aligned with established national physical education standards and teach students skills needed for lifelong wellbeing.
+The school district's comprehensive, standards-based physical education curriculum identifies the progression of skill development in grades K-12. - (b) Unless otherwise exempted, all students will be required to engage in the District's physical education program.
+The school district discourages students from substituting other school or community activities for physical education class time or credit in place of required physical education. - (c) Physical activity cannot be used as a punishment.
+It can be used as a reward. - (d) Any physical education curriculum revision will follow a formally established periodic review cycle congruent to other academic subjects. - (e) The school district shall also provide all physical education teachers with annual professional development opportunities that are focused on physical education/physical activity topics and competencies specifically for physical education teachers.